 Subject to New Hampshire legal requirements, we seek to understand our students and not punish them as the first response to issues relating to absenteeism; however, continued membership in the Spark Academy school community does depend upon our students' attendance and participation in our program.
+This includes Exploration Wednesdays.
 We ask parents to support the school in this primary responsibility to our students.